 How Can Businesses Prevent Social Engineering Attacks?

-Businesses must combine technological solutions with education on social engineering to protect themselves from these attacks.
+Businesses must integrate technological solutions with education on social engineering to protect themselves from these attacks.

 Here are the methods you can implement to prevent a social engineering attack.